erikespana/Cascade-News/README.md

 Web Communications

 ###### Timing and Length
-The previous month most be archives at the beginning of the following month.
+* Each month, the previous month's articles must be archived.

 ###### Measurement Standards
 Photos uploaded to the CMS for: